Doing kettlebell ab exercises is one of the best ways to get a strong, functional, and shredded core.

 - Forearm/Grip Strength

-It is a tremendous upper body exercise, and it is fairly easy to learn.
+It is a tremendous upper body and core exercise, and it is fairly easy to learn.

 For a simple explanation, you can perform the KB overhead press by standing in an athletic position and performing an overhead press as you would with a barbell or dumbbells.